deepkit/deepkit-website2/src/pages/documentation/rpc.md

 ## Installation

 To use Deepkit RPC, it is necessary to have `@deepkit/type` correctly installed because it is based on Runtime Types.
-See xref:runtime-types.adoc#runtime-types-installation[Runtime Type Installation].
+See [Runtime Type Installation](runtime-types.md#runtime-types-installation).

 Once this is successfully done, `@deepkit/rpc` or the Deepkit Framework, which already uses the library under the hood, can be installed.